-(3) Packaging.
-The type B glass beads shall be delivered in approved moisture proof bags consisting of a least five-ply paper construction unless otherwise specified.
-Each bag shall contain 50 pounds net, and shall be legibly marked with the manufacturer, specifications and type, lot number, and the month and year the glass beads were packaged.
+(g) Packaging.
+The Type B glass beads shall be delivered in approved moisture proof bags consisting of a least five-ply paper construction unless otherwise specified.
+Each bag shall contain 50 pounds (22.7 kg) net, and shall be legibly marked with the manufacturer, specifications and type, lot number, and the month and year the glass beads were packaged.